 While most of the crew focused on the inner mechanisms, my task was to make the visible exterior of the transforming props.
-I worked under the guidance of the brilliant Anton Tremblay, who designed the look of the specialty props for this project.
-The transforming faucet knobs were scratch-built, which I sculpted out of Bondo, styrene plastic, and wood from Anton's drawings.
-Molds were made from the original master, then many castings were produced for use in the various transformation stages.
-The casting materials depended on the function of each prop: rock hard fast-cast, stretchy Smooth-On rubber, flexible urethane rubber, or breakable stearin wax.
-One knob turned into a grabbing hand, the other morphed into the obligatory Krueger claw.
-Later on during the films principal photography, I also puppeteered the transforming faucet knobs.
-Basically, I was hidden away under the sink, struggling to perform using a video monitor to see what I was doing while interacting with Patricia Arquette!
+I worked under the guidance of Anton Tremblay, who designed the look of the specialty props for this project.
+The transforming faucet knobs were scratch-built, which I sculpted using Bondo, styrene plastic, and wood based on Anton's drawings.
+Molds were made from the original master, and then many castings were produced for use in the various transformation stages.
+The casting materials depended on the function of each prop: rock-hard fast-cast, stretchy Smooth-On rubber, flexible urethane rubber, or breakable stearin wax.
+One knob turned into a grasping hand, while the other morphed into the iconic Krueger claw.
+Later on, during the film's principal photography, I also puppeteered the transforming faucet knobs.
+Essentially, I was hidden away under the sink, struggling to perform while using a video monitor to see what I was doing and interacting with Patricia Arquette!

-The collaborative efforts of the Image Engineering team resulted in some really impressive special effects.
-I'm proud of the work we did, even though it was all for a gruesome horror movie.
-I love sculpting and model making, bringing something into existence from raw materials.
-I learned a tremendous amount about the fabrication process on this job; however I urge caution to anyone considering this sort of art form as a profession.
-The materials, glues, paints, and exotic chemicals that are routinely used by model makers can be hazardous to your health, and even deadly in the long run!
-Fortunately most of my work in the film business has been in animation.
-If I continued to do a lot of prop and model making jobs, maybe I would be an unintentional victim of Freddy Krueger by now!
+The collaborative efforts of the Image Engineering team resulted in some truly impressive special effects.
+I'm proud of the work we did, even though it was for a gruesome horror movie.
+I love sculpting and model-making, bringing something into existence from raw materials.
+I learned a tremendous amount about the fabrication process on this job; however, I urge caution to anyone considering this sort of art form as a profession.
+The materials, glues, paints, and exotic chemicals that are routinely used by model makers can be hazardous to your health and even deadly in the long run!
+Fortunately, most of my work in the film industry has been in animation.
+If I had continued to do a lot of prop and model-making jobs, maybe I would be an unintentional victim of Freddy Krueger by now!